tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/1/LessonPlan.md

 Open the unsolved version of the Jupyter notebook to live code the solution.
 Cover the following points as you walk through the file.

-* In this demo we will compare the closing prices of two energy stocks listed in the S&P TSX 60 index: Enbridge Inc. (`ENB`) and Imperial Oil Limited (`IMO`).
+* In this demo, we will compare the closing prices of two energy stocks listed in the S&P TSX 60 index: Enbridge Inc. (`ENB`) and Imperial Oil Limited (`IMO`).

 * To calculate portfolio returns, each stock's closing prices are added as a column to the final portfolio DataFrame.